realmacaw/real-mart/README.md

 # MINIMALIST RETAIL MANAGEMENT SYSTEM

+This project has been created by me for my GUI IN PYTHON mini-project.
+Please feel free to report issues and download and enjoy.

 ## This repository consists of a GUI-based Retail Management System in Python(using tkinter).

 ### Pre-Requisites